 Yeah, Cusco is a vibrant and generally safe place, even for those who crave a little adventure.

-But like any place, and having spent time in Cusco, I can say these tips aren’t just useful—they’re essential.
+But like any place, and having spent time in Cusco, the following tips are essential.

 Trekking and Hiking Safety Peru: Rainbow Mountain and Machu Picchu Safety Tips

-Make sure to give yourself at least two days in Cusco adjusting to the altitude before you tackle any big hikes.
-Your body needs that time to acclimate, and rushing it could set you up for a much tougher experience.
+Make sure to spend at least two days in Cusco adjusting to the altitude before you tackle any big hikes.
+Your body needs that time to acclimate, and rushing it could set you up for a much tougher experience.ย

 I learned the hard way when I decided to take on Rainbow Mountain after a night out.